compilers-course-materials/inlab1/README.md

 example:

 ```
-⤇ clang -o our_code main.c our_code.o
+⤇ clang -g -o our_code main.c our_code.o
 ```

 But this gives an error: